carpentries/lesson-development-training/episodes/infrastructure.md

 you can and should adjust some of the other values in `config.yaml`, but you should not need to add new values or learn a lot about YAML to be able to configure your lesson.
-You should also only have to add or modify single-line string values and not deal with multi-line strings or other data types (e.g. numbers, booleans, lists, dictionaries) that YAML supports.
+You should also only have to add or modify single-line string values and list entries, and not deal with multi-line strings or other data types (e.g. numbers, booleans, dictionaries) that YAML supports.
 YAML generally does not require quotes (both single (') or double (") are allowed) around string values unless strings contain [reserved characters](https://www.w3schools.io/file/yaml-escape-characters/), though it may be good practice from readability point of view to use quotes if your string contains several words.